igorgrebenkov/base-converter/README.md

     %  -  binary input
     @  -  octal input
-    \#  -  decimal input
+    #  -  decimal input
     $  - hex input

-The following characters must be a valid digit for that prefix.
+Valid input digits following the prefix character will be converted as they are entered in real-time.

 For example, to enter the binary digit 1010 for conversion, the user must input: